For the different dates see the sign up form on the bottom of this page.

 DURATION AND TIME INVESTMENT

 Attendance at every lesson is essential.
 The course is held over 20 weeks, excluding a summer holiday break in July and August.
-Homework is expected to take approximately three hours each week.
+Homework is expected to take approximately four hours each week.
 The study load for this course is roughly equivalent to 4.5 ECTS.

 Participants are required to complete an Oxford Online Placement Test (OOPT) before being accepted for enrolment in a Cambridge course.
 English language proficiency at level CEF B2 (Common European Framework) is required.